kmahaseth1/movies-dash/README.md

 - Layout Design: Complete dashboard layout with responsive grid system
 - UI/UX: Modern, professional styling and component design
 - Interactivity: Charts and KPIs update based on filters via Dash callbacks
+- Full Data Integration: Includes all movies with complete data from 2020s present in the TMDB

 ### In Progress
-- Full Data Integration: Currently working with a subset due to large dataset size
+- Implement caching for performance

 ### TODO
-- [ ] Integrate complete dataset
-- [ ] Implement caching for performance

 - [ ] Deploy to production environment

 ## Dashboard Features